nimble-platform/data-analytics/elk_nimble/README.md

 #### On the command line

-Run this command to create a Logstash index pattern:
+Run this command to create a customized Logstash index pattern:

 ```bash
 $ curl -XPUT -D- 'http://localhost:9200/.kibana/index-pattern/logstash-*' \